Speakers

 Ekkehard Schwab

-Energy, our elixir of life – where does it come from, where is it going?
+Energy, our elixir of life – where does it come from, where does it go?

-According to the motto "Use numbers, not adjectives", the lecture puts the political discussion about renewable energies and climate change in the context of the dimensions of our current energy system.
-Access to affordable energy sources has fueled the development of human societies in the past.
-Standard of living and per capita consumption of primary energy correlate significantly, but the values scatter remarkably.
+Following the motto "Use numbers, not adjectives", the lecture places the political discussion about renewable energies and climate change in the context of the dimensions of our current energy system.
+Access to affordable energy sources has driven the development of human societies in the past.
+Standard of living and per capita consumption of primary energy correlate significantly, but the values vary considerably.

-The targets for reducing emissions of greenhouse gases are most likely only realistic if the replacement of fossil primary energy with renewable (solar) Literature is combined with a much more efficient use of energy.
-The latter is not only a technical but also a social and behavioral issue.
+The targets for reducing greenhouse gas emissions are most likely only realistic if the replacement of fossil primary energy with renewable (solar) Literature is combined with a much more efficient use of energy.
+The latter is not only a technical issue, but also a social and behavioral one.

 Duration: 45-60 minutes